-CVCF will host a competitive grantmaking program with the remaining $115,000 and will solicit proposals from the civic sector groups to accomplish the following goals in and around the Kings and San Joaquin Rivers:
+CVCF will host a competitive grantmaking program offering $115,000 in grants to accomplish the goals in and around the Kings and San Joaquin Rivers:

 1. The acquisition of land along the rivers for restoration and/or conservation